 Our team A–Z

-Mark Röthlisberger learned the cabinetry trade from scratch.
-After an apprenticeship, he fine-tuned his skills while expanding his horizons working in various companies in Switzerland, America and Australia.
+After Marks apprenticeship as cabinet maker, he fine-tuned his skills working in various renowned manufacturing companies in Switzerland, America and Australia.
 He then earned an engineering degree in wood technology in Biel and went on to gain professional experience as a project manager in the French-speaking part of Switzerland.
-In 2014 he joined the family business and took over project management for international projects.
-He has been a member of the executive board as well as co-responsible for the Interiors and Engineering division since 2016.
+In 2014 he joined the family business and officially took over as CEO in 2017.

-After completing the commercial college, Jan Röthlisberger studies to become a marketing manager and works in leading advertising agencies.
-In 2012 he completes his bachelor's degree in Product Design at Curtin University in Australia.
-Next, he takes up a post as a marketing specialist at an international company based in Perth.
-He joins the family business in 2013.
-Jan Röthlisberger is general manager for Röthlisberger Kollektion and responsible for communications and marketing.
+After completing the commercial college, Jan studied to become a marketing manager and worked in leading advertising agencies in Switzerland.
+In 2012 he completed his bachelor's degree in Product Design at Curtin University in Australia.
+Next, he took up a post as a marketing specialist at an international company based in Perth.
+Jan is general manager for Röthlisberger Kollektion and responsible for communications and marketing.

 Peter Röthlisberger, VRP